bodrick/awesome/README.md

 *   [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.
 *   [prodrigestivill/docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) - Backup PostgresSQL to local filesystem with periodic backups and rotate backups.
 *   [markdumay/synology-pihole](https://github.com/markdumay/synology-pihole) - Install or Update Pi-Hole as Docker Container on a Synology NAS with a Static IP Address
-*   [anandslab/deployarr](https://github.com/anandslab/deployarr) - Deployarr automates Homelab setup using Docker and Docker Compose.
-Below you will find more information its features and what it can/cannot do.
 *   [PREngineer/nZEDb-deploy](https://github.com/PREngineer/nZEDb-deploy) - A collection of scripts to automate and simplify the deployment of a nZEDb Usenet Indexer using the new format of their GitHub repository.
 *   [github/platform-samples](https://github.com/github/platform-samples) - A public place for all platform sample projects.
 *   [007revad/Synology\_enable\_M2\_volume](https://github.com/007revad/Synology_enable_M2_volume) - Enable creating volumes with non-Synology M.2 drives